gbouras13/plassembler/README.md

 Outputs
 -------
-plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in fasta format, and a `_plasmids.gfa` file, which will contain the assembly  graph that can be visualised in Bandage (https://github.com/rrwick/Bandage) - they should all hopefully be circular plasmids.
+plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in fasta format, and a `_plasmids.gfa` file, which will contain the assembly  graph that can be visualised in Bandage (https://github.com/rrwick/Bandage) - they should all ideally be circular plasmids.

+plassembler also outputs a `copy_number_summary.tsv` files, which gives the estimated copy number for each plasmid, for both short reads and long reads (see https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2 for more details about plasmid copy numbers).

 Acknowledgements
 -------